-The financial reporting entity consists of the School, organizations for which the School is financially accountable, and organizations that raise and hold economic resources for the direct benefit of the School.
-All funds, organizations, institutions, agencies, departments and offices that are not legally separate are part of the School.
+The financial reporting entity consists of the School, organizations for which the School is financially accountable and organizations that raise and hold economic resources for the direct benefit of the School.
+All funds, organizations, institutions, agencies, departments, and offices that are not legally separate are part of the School.
 Legally separate organizations for which the School is financially accountable are considered part of the reporting entity.
-Financial accountability exists if the School appoints a voting majority of the organization's governing board and is able to impose its will on the organization, or if the organization has the potential to provide benefits to, or impose financial burdens on, the School.
-Based upon the application of this criteria, the School does not include additional organizations within its reporting entity.
+Financial accountability exists if the School appoints a voting majority of the organization's governing board and is able to impose its will on the organization, or if there is a potential for the organization to provide benefits to, or impose financial burdens on the School.

+Based upon the application of this criteria, the School does not include additional organizations in its reporting entity.
 The School is a component unit of the District.
-The School's charter is authorized by the District and the majority of the School's funding is provided by the District.
+The School's charter was authorized by the District and the majority of the School's funding is provided by the District.